Naga people: Folk song and dance

 Folk songs and dances are essential ingredients of the traditional Naga culture.
 The oral tradition is kept alive through the media of folk tales and songs.
 Naga folk songs are both romantic and historical, with songs narrating entire stories of famous ancestors and incidents.
 Seasonal songs describe activities done in a particular agricultural cycle.
 The early Western missionaries opposed the use of folk songs by Naga Christians as they were perceived to be associated with spirit worship, war, and immorality.
 As a result, translated versions of Western hymns were introduced, leading to the slow disappearance of indigenous music from the Naga hills.

-Folk dances of the Nagas are mostly performed in groups in synchronized fashion, by both men and women, depending on the type of dance.
+Folk dances of the Nagas are mostly performed in groups in synchronised fashion, by both men and women, depending on the type of dance.
 Dances are usually performed at festivals and religious occasions.
 War dances are performed mostly by men and are athletic and martial in style.
 All dances are accompanied by songs and war cries by the dancers.
 Indigenous musical instruments made and used by the people are tati, bamboo mouth organs, bamboo flutes, trumpets, drums made of cattle skin and log drums.

+Religion

+Traditionally, the Nagas practised animism, venerating natural elements such as the sun, moon, trees, and stones.
+They believed in a Supreme Being and various lesser spirits associated with nature, conducting rituals and sacrifices to appease these entities.
+This deep connection to nature was central to their worldview and daily life.

+In the mid-19th century, Christian missionaries, particularly from the American Baptist denomination, introduced Christianity to the Naga hills.
+The Nagas embraced the new faith, leading to a significant religious transformation.
+Today, Christianity is the predominant religion among the Naga people, with over 87% identifying as Christians, making Nagaland one of the three Christian-majority states in India.

+While Christianity dominates, remnants of traditional beliefs persist, especially in cultural practices and festivals.
+Some Nagas integrate indigenous rituals with Christian practices, reflecting a syncretic approach to spirituality.
+Additionally, there are small minorities practising other religions (such as Buddhism), but they constitute a very limited portion of the population.
+In Myanmar, the term "Naga" holds significance in Buddhist mythology, referring to serpent-like beings often depicted in religious art and architecture.

 Festivals

 The various Naga groups have their own distinct festivals.
-To promote inter-group interaction, the Government of Nagaland has organized the annual Hornbill Festival since 2000.
+To promote inter-group interaction, the Government of Nagaland has organised the annual Hornbill Festival since 2000.
 Another inter-ethnic festival is Lui Ngai Ni.
 The group-specific festivals include: